-Nicole Hayes, pastry chef at San Francisco’s game-changing restaurant, Foreign Cinema, has created the proverbial Barry White ballad of chocolate cakes.
-Her fresh take on this south-of-the-border staple is rich, silky smooth and on Valentine’s Day the perfect prelude to the real dessert.
+Nicole Hayes, Catering and Events at Bon Appetit at Google, has created the proverbial Barry White ballad of chocolate cakes.
+Her fresh take on this south-of-the-border staple is rich and silky smooth.
 Here’s how you can serve up this decadent dish for your special date night.

 - 1 pound (4 sticks) unsalted butter, plus more to grease pans

 - 12 ounces bittersweet chocolate, chopped

 - 1½ cups almond flour or ground, toasted blanched almonds

 - 2 teaspoons cinnamon